patrick-llgc/Udacity_Course_Notes/README.md

-# Udacity_Course_Notes
+# Udacity Course Notes
-Course Notes and Scripts from Udacity
+Course notes and scripts from Udacity